Bergen Community College

 Bergen Community College is a public community college in Bergen County, New Jersey.
 It was founded in 1965 and opened in 1968.
-As of November 2021, it is the largest community college in the state, with sites in Paramus, Hackensack, and Lyndhurst and 13,352 students enrolled in degree programs, as well as approximately 5,800 in continuing and adult education programs.
+As of November 2021, it is the largest community college in the state, with campuses in Paramus (main campus), Hackensack (Ciarco Learning Center), and Lyndhurst (Bergen at the Meadowlands) and 13,352 students enrolled in degree programs, as well as approximately 5,800 in continuing and adult education programs.
 Federal data rank Bergen graduates first in earning the highest salaries among their peers from the state's 19 two-year institutions, and even out-earning peers from some four-year colleges.
 Bergen has graduated more than half a million students with associate degrees and certificates since its founding in 1968.

 Bergen Community College is accredited by the Middle States Association of Colleges and Schools.
 Individual programs are accredited by the Commission on Accreditation of Allied Health Education Programs, the National League for Nursing, the American Dental Association, the Joint Review Committee on Education in Radiologic Technology, The National Accrediting Agency for Clinical Laboratory Services, and the American Physical Therapy Association.
 The Paralegal Studies program and the Legal Nurse Consultant program are approved by the American Bar Association.